python/peps/pep-0481.txt

 sub-community without having to learn a special, bespoke workflow and a different toolchain for each project.
-They've found that when people can use their limited time on actually contributing instead of learning the different tools and workflows that, not only do they contribute more to one project, but that they also expand out and contribute to other projects.
+They've found that when people can use their limited time on actually contributing instead of learning the different tools and workflows, not only do they contribute more to one project, but that they also expand out and contribute to other projects.
 This move has also been attributed to the increased tendency for members of that community to go so far as publishing their research and educational materials on Github as